Finns Party: Ideology

 Ideologically, the Finns Party has been described as right-wing and far-right.
 It is a nationalist and national-conservative party that opposes immigration, while on foreign stances it is Eurosceptic.
-The party combines right-wing economic policies and economic nationalism with socially conservative values, and ethnic nationalism.
+The party combines right-wing economic policies (such as fiscal austerity) and economic nationalism with socially conservative values, and ethnic nationalism.
 Several scholars have described them as radically right-wing populist.
 In the parliament seating order, the party was seated in the centre of the plenary until 2019 when it was moved to the right of the plenary despite the party's opposition to the move.
 Some of the party's supporters have described themselves as centrists.
 The party has drawn people from left-wing parties but central aspects of their manifesto have gained support from right-wing voters as well.
 (Note: For instance, part nine of the 2011 manifesto reads: "[True] Finnish immigration policy should be based on the fact that the Finns should always be able to decide for themselves the conditions under which a foreigner can come to our country and reside in our country.")
 The Finns Party has been compared by international media to the other Nordic populist parties and other similar nationalist and right-wing populist movements in Europe.
 It also calls for austerity policies to curb deficit spending.